jannatulhashi/predicting_non-bankrupt_companies/README.md

 ## Project Work

-### Neural Networks and PySpark SQL
+### Neural Network and PySpark SQL

-We initially used the neural network approach because of its capability to capture complex patterns and relationships in large datasets, making it a potentially powerful tool for predicting company strength based on various factors, and achieved an accuracy of **93.6%**
+We initially used the **Neural Network** approach because of its capability to capture complex patterns and relationships in large datasets, making it a potentially powerful tool for predicting company strength based on various factors, and achieved an accuracy of **93.6%**

 An initial glance might suggest our model's 93.6% accuracy is commendable.
 However, this figure mainly reflects the 93.6% of companies that didn't go bankrupt, while missing the crucial 6.4% that did.
 The pronounced accuracy is indicative of the inherent imbalance in our dataset, which predominantly represents non-bankrupt entities.

 To navigate this imbalance, we experimented with various machine-learning approaches.
 Each comes with its own merits and limitations.
 Through comparative analysis, our objective is to enhance the breadth of our understanding and fortify prediction reliability.

-Additionally, our analytical strategy integrates PySpark SQL, optimizing scalability and efficiency in data exploration.
+Additionally, our analytical strategy integrates **PySpark SQL**, optimizing scalability and efficiency in data exploration.
 This ensures a deeper grasp of prevailing trends and nuances, offering insights that not only corroborate the model's outputs but can also inform subsequent refinements.

 ## Different Machine Learning Models:

 ### Logistic Regression

-We used logistic regression and below is our classification report for testing data:
+We used **Logistic Regression** and below is our classification report for testing data:

 ![](Images/logistic_regression.PNG)